 Most aggravated battery cases require the immediate assistance of an experienced and knowledgeable Aggravated Battery lawyer.
 It's important to begin getting to the bottom of the case before memories fade and witnesses disappear.
-If your loved one is in jail facing Aggravated Battery charges, you should call James Dimeas immediately for legal advice as soon as possible.
+If you or your loved one is facing Aggravated Battery charges, you should call James Dimeas immediately for legal advice as soon as possible.
 Aggravated Battery lawyer, James Dimeas, can visit your loved one in jail and begin working immediately on putting together an effective defense to the Aggravated Battery charges.
 The state has already spoken to the witnesses and collected their evidence.

 Aggravated Battery attorney, James Dimeas, is an award-winning, nationally recognized, Aggravated Battery lawyer who has spent over-26 years handling Aggravated Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Years 2018 and 2019."
 James Dimeas was recognized by Expertise as a "Best Criminal Defense Lawyer in Chicago".
 James Dimeas was named a "Best DUI Attorney."
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction".
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 James Dimeas is rated "Superb" by AVVO, the highest rating possible for any Aggravated Battery lawyer in the United States.

 You need an experienced Aggravated Battery lawyer who has handled Aggravated Battery cases throughout the Chicago Metropolitan area and has the knowledge and the experience to begin putting together a legal defense to the Aggravated Battery charges before it’s too late and important opportunities to gather facts and evidence disappear.